-1 34 CFR 300.34(a); 92 Neb.
+&lt;sup>1 34 CFR 300.34(a); 92 Neb.
 Admin.
 Code, Ch.
 51 §003.49 (2017).

-5 34 CFR 300.6 (2016); 92 Neb.
+&lt;sup>5 34 CFR 300.6 (2016); 92 Neb.
 Admin.
 Code, Ch.
 51 §003.03; §007.07C3d (2017).

-- Occupational therapy.
+- managing psychological services for children and parents, and help in creating behavioral intervention strategies. - Occupational therapy.
 This includes services given by a qualified occupational therapist to improve, develop, or restore impaired functions or functions lost through illness, injury, or deprivation.
-These also include services to improve ability to perform tasks for independent functioning if functions are impaired or lost, and to prevent further impairment or loss of function.7 - Orientation and mobility services.
+These also include services to improve ability to perform tasks for independent functioning if functions are impaired or lost, and to prevent further impairment or loss of function. - Orientation and mobility services.
 This includes services given to children who are blind or visually impaired by qualified personnel to allow them to learn safe movement within their environments in school, home, and community.
-Additional services may include teaching blind or visually impaired children to use the long cane or a service animal.8 - Physical therapy.
-This includes services given by a qualified physical therapist.9 - Counseling services.
-These include services provided by qualified social workers, psychologists, guidance counselors, or other qualified personnel.10 - Parent counseling and training.
-This includes helping parents to understand the special needs of their child, supplying information about child development, and assisting parents to develop skills to be able to support their child's Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP).11 - Medical services for diagnostic and evaluation purposes.
+Additional services may include teaching blind or visually impaired children to use the long cane or a service animal. - Physical therapy.
+This includes services given by a qualified physical therapist. - Counseling services.
+These include services provided by qualified social workers, psychologists, guidance counselors, or other qualified personnel. - Parent counseling and training.
+This includes helping parents to understand the special needs of their child, supplying information about child development, and assisting parents to develop skills to be able to support their child's Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP). - Medical services for diagnostic and evaluation purposes.
 These include services given by a licensed physician to determine a child's medically related disability that requires special education and related services.
-These services would be for diagnostic or evaluation purposes.12 - School health and school nurse services.
-These include health services provided by a qualified school nurse or other qualified person to allow a child with a disability to receive a "free appropriate public education" as listed in the child's Individualized Educational Program.13 - Recreation.
-This includes assessments of leisure function, services for therapeutic recreation, recreation programs that are provided both in school and in agencies in the community, and leisure education.14
+These services would be for diagnostic or evaluation purposes. - School health and school nurse services.
+These include health services provided by a qualified school nurse or other qualified person to allow a child with a disability to receive a "free